 According to Assoc Prof Dr Raja Affendi, the research revealed that consuming cultured milk drinks containing Lactobacillus acidophilus and Lactobacillus paracasei for 30 days led to significant reduction of IL-6, IL-8, and TNF-alpha among research subjects.
 Among them 73% of research subjects with IBS benefited from enhanced immunity.
 "These findings all support the fact that probiotics are beneficial to digestive health and our body's immune system," he states.

 Regular consumption of probiotics helps ensure good digestive health.
 Assoc Prof Dr Raja Affendi recommends making probiotic-rich foods a regular fixture in our diet.
 Sources include fermented food products such as cultured milk drinks, tempeh, kimchi, home-made yoghurt (tairu), and tapai pulut.
 "You will need to constantly replenish the good bacteria in your gut in order to maintain a balanced gut microbiota."

 Of course, one should also eat sufficient amounts of dietary fibre as these help regulate bowel movement, increase stool bulk, thus lowering one's risk of digestive problems (e.g. haemorrhoids, diverticular disease, even colon cancer).
-Certain dietary fibres, known as prebiotics, are necessary – while these cannot be digested by our body, the good bacteria feed on them.
+Certain dietary fibres, known as prebiotics, are necessary as good bacteria feeds on them.
 These dietary fibres include fruits, vegetables, whole grains and legumes.

 - 1 Modulation of intestinal dysbiosis in patients with constipation-predominant irritable bowel syndrome using lactobacillus-containing cultured milk drink